pschoffer/carshare/index.md

 ### Charging - Types

 In most cases I will try to borrow the car with close to full batery.
 If you would return the car bellow 70% of charge please let me know in advance.
-In general anything above 40-50% is fine as I can easily charge it at home or close by, but I stil like to know so I can plan.

 To charge the car you have 3 options: